 Some states perform better or worse than their reputations suggest:

-- North Carolina and Idaho both rank in the top five for small business taxes despite having income taxes.
-Their flat, relatively low rates (3.99% and 5.8%, respectively), simple structures and conformity to Section 199A make them more tax-friendly than several no-income-tax states.
-North Carolina's corporate tax score (9.37) is the highest in the nation.
+- North Carolina and Idaho rank in the top five for small business taxes despite having income taxes.
+Their flat, low rates (3.99% and 5.8%, respectively), simple structures and conformity to Section 199A make them more tax-friendly than several no-income-tax states.
+North Carolina's corporate tax score (9.37) is the highest among states that levy corporate tax.

-- Texas and Washington are no-income-tax states but land in the "Good" or "Moderate" range once their gross receipts taxes, higher sales taxes and property tax burdens are included.
-Texas scores just 2.60 on sales tax due to its 0.75% franchise tax (a gross receipts tax) and 8.2% combined sales rate.
-Washington's sales tax score (0.37) is the lowest nationally, reflecting its 1.0% Business & Occupation gross receipts tax and 9.43% sales rate.
+- Texas and Washington have no income tax but rank in the "Good" or "Moderate" range when their gross receipts taxes, higher sales taxes and property tax burdens are included.
+Texas scores just 2.60 on sales tax because of its 0.75% franchise tax (a gross receipts tax) and 8.2% combined sales rate.
+Washington's sales tax score (0.37) is the lowest nationally.
+The state has a 1% Business and Occupation gross receipts tax and 9.43% sales rate.

-- New Hampshire ranks seventh nationally with a 7.53 Overall Score despite being a no-income-tax state with no sales tax.
-Its perfect 10 score on individual income tax and sales tax offset a lower property tax score (1.42) due to high per-capita collections.
+- New Hampshire ranks seventh nationally with a 7.53 overall score.
+The state has no income tax and no sales tax.
+New Hampshire's perfect 10 score on individual income tax and sales tax offset a lower property tax score (1.42) from high per-capita collections.

 How Business Type Affects Your State Tax Burden

-The Overall Score rankings apply to a typical small business, but your actual tax burden depends heavily on your industry and business model.
+The overall score rankings apply to a typical small business, but actual tax burden depends heavily on industry and business model.
 Different business types have different tax exposures, which can shift the practical rankings considerably.

 Business owners should weight the five pillars according to their own operations when interpreting these rankings.
-The Overall Score provides a balanced starting point, but your specific tax exposure depends on whether you own property, carry inventory, have employees and generate revenue versus profit.
+The overall score provides a balanced starting point, but specific tax exposure depends on whether a business owns property, carries inventory, has employees and generates revenue versus profit.

 For purely online businesses with no physical inventory or storefronts, property taxes become nearly irrelevant.
 This changes the calculation for several states.
 Washington drops further in practical ranking despite having no income tax.
-Its 1.0% gross receipts tax on revenue (not profit) hits online sellers especially hard, and you can't offset it with property tax savings.
-Texas's 0.75% franchise tax creates similar pressure.
-Conversely, states with moderate income taxes but strong property tax and sales tax scores (like Idaho or Utah) become more attractive because you're avoiding their weakest pillar entirely.
+Washington's 1% gross receipts tax on revenue (not profit) hits online sellers hard, without the property tax savings available to businesses with physical locations.
+Texas' 0.75% franchise tax creates similar pressure.
+Conversely, states with moderate income taxes but strong property tax and sales tax scores (like Idaho or Utah) become more attractive because online businesses avoid their weakest pillar entirely.

-Solo consultants, freelancers and professional services firms operating from home offices should focus almost entirely on the individual income tax pillar, which carries 40% of the Overall Score.
+Solo consultants, freelancers and professional services firms operating from home offices should prioritize the individual income tax pillar, which carries 40% of the overall score.
 These businesses rarely hold inventory, own commercial property or hire many employees.
-California's 13.3% top rate and New Jersey's 10.75% rate become even more punishing because you're fully exposed to their worst pillar.
-Meanwhile, Florida, Tennessee and Texas deliver their full tax advantage since you benefit from zero income tax without facing higher property tax burdens on commercial real estate you don't own.
+California's 13.3% top rate and New Jersey's 10.75% rate hit harder when businesses are fully exposed to their worst pillar.
+Florida, Tennessee and Texas offer zero income tax without higher property tax burdens on commercial real estate.

-Businesses with significant physical footprints face the full tax stack: income taxes on profits, sales tax compliance, property taxes on owned or leased space, and payroll taxes on larger employee counts.
-For these businesses, states like New York (property tax score 0.95) and New Jersey (property tax score 1.42) become even worse than the Overall Score suggests.
+Businesses with physical locations pay the full tax stack: income taxes on profits, sales tax compliance, property taxes on owned or leased space and payroll taxes on larger employee counts.
+For these businesses, states like New York (property tax score 0.95) and New Jersey (property tax score 1.42) perform worse than the Overall Score suggests.
 Per-capita property tax collections in these states exceed $3,300, directly hitting restaurant and retail operators.
-Meanwhile, states like Idaho (property tax score 9.26) and Indiana (property tax score 9.01) become relatively more attractive because their property tax structures favor commercial real estate.
+States like Idaho (property tax score 9.26) and Indiana (property tax score 9.01) offer better value because their property tax structures favor commercial real estate.

 Manufacturers and distributors with physical inventory have unique exposure to gross receipts taxes, which tax revenue rather than profit and create pyramiding effects through supply chains.
-Washington's 1.0% B&O tax, Oregon's 0.57% Corporate Activity Tax and Texas's 0.75% franchise tax all hurt manufacturers disproportionately because these businesses have lower profit margins and high revenue volumes.
+Washington's 1% B&O tax, Oregon's 0.57% Corporate Activity Tax and Texas' 0.75% franchise tax all hit manufacturers harder because these businesses have lower profit margins and high revenue volumes.
 A manufacturer with $5 million in revenue and 5% net margin ($250,000 profit) pays $50,000 in Washington's B&O tax regardless of profitability, which equals 20% of net income.
-States without gross receipts taxes but with moderate income taxes (like North Carolina, Missouri or Arizona) become significantly more attractive for manufacturers than the Overall Score alone suggests.
+States without gross receipts taxes but with moderate income taxes (like North Carolina, Missouri or Arizona) offer better options for manufacturers than the Overall Score alone suggests.

 How We Ranked Small Business Tax Burdens by State

 MoneyGeek ranked all 51 jurisdictions using 12 tax metrics across five weighted pillars.
-Each metric was normalized to a 0–10 scale, where 10 is most favorable for small businesses.
+Each metric was normalized to a 0 to 10 scale, where 10 is most favorable for small businesses.
 Our Five-Pillar Scoring Framework follows:

-95% of businesses are pass-through entities that report income on owners' personal returns, making this the most critical pillar.
-Includes Tax Foundation individual income tax rank, top marginal rate and state treatment of the federal Section 199A pass-through deduction (which allows a 20% deduction on qualified business income). - Corporate Income Tax (20% weight)
+Ninety-five percent of businesses are pass-through entities that report income on owners' personal returns, making income tax the most important pillar.
+Includes Tax Foundation individual income tax rank, top marginal rate and state treatment of the federal Section 199A pass-through deduction (which allows a 20% deduction on qualified business income). - Corporate Income Tax (20%)

 Lower weight because only 5% of small businesses are C-corporations.
-Includes Tax Foundation corporate tax rank, top corporate rate and whether the state uses a flat or progressive rate structure. - Sales Tax (20% weight)
+Includes Tax Foundation corporate tax rank, top corporate rate and whether the state uses a flat or progressive rate structure. - Sales Tax (20%)

 All businesses that sell taxable goods or services collect sales tax.
 Includes Tax Foundation sales tax rank, combined state and local rate and any gross receipts tax.
-Six states impose gross receipts taxes: Washington (1.0%), Texas (0.75%), Oregon (0.57%), Delaware (0.4%), Ohio (0.26%) and Nevada (0.2%).
-Gross receipts taxes are especially harmful because they tax revenue, not profit. - Property Tax (15% weight)
+Six states impose gross receipts taxes: Washington (1%), Texas (0.75%), Oregon (0.57%), Delaware (0.4%), Ohio (0.26%) and Nevada (0.2%).
+Gross receipts taxes are harmful because they tax revenue, not profit. - Property Tax (15%)

 Impacts businesses with physical locations.
-Includes Tax Foundation property tax rank and per-capita property tax collections from Census data, which provide a standardized measure of actual burden regardless of local variation. - Compliance and Payroll Taxes (5% weight)
+Includes Tax Foundation property tax rank and per-capita property tax collections from Census data, which provide a standardized measure of actual burden regardless of local variation. - Compliance and Payroll Taxes (5%)

 Includes Tax Foundation unemployment insurance tax rank and annual LLC fees, a direct cost every LLC must pay regardless of profitability.

 This ranking focuses on state and local taxes that directly affect small business owners.
-It doesn't include federal taxes, personal spending taxes or city-specific incentives.
+The study doesn't include federal taxes, personal spending taxes or city-specific incentives.

 About Nathan Paulus